zacjonesone-stack/piksart-image-tools/README.md

 # 🖼️ Image to Black & White Converter

-A beginner-friendly **Python script** that converts images to either:
+A simple and beginner-friendly **Python script** that converts images into:

 - **Grayscale** (shades of gray)
 - **Pure Black & White** (binary mode with adjustable threshold)

-This tool is part of my learning journey in photo editing and script development.
+This project is part of my learning journey in photo editing and script development.
-I also run a site: [**Piksart.one**](https://piksart.one/) where you can explore more about **PicsArt Mod APK** and creative editing tools.
+I also run a site: [**PicsArt Mod APK**](https://piksart.one/) where you can explore more about creative editing tools.

 ---

 ## 🚀 Features
 - Convert any JPG/PNG to grayscale with one command
 - Switch to **black & white (bw)** mode with `--mode bw`
-- Adjust threshold (0–255) for best results
+- Adjust threshold (0–255) for sharper results
-- Super simple and lightweight (uses Python Pillow library)
+- Super lightweight, only requires the Python Pillow library

 ---